-Please note that the spring semester does not honor Spring Break.
-Instead, you'll complete 15 consecutive weeks and finish one week early in order to return to Chicago for graduation, if desired.
+Please note that there will be no Spring Break!
+Instead, you’ll complete 15 consecutive weeks, allowing you time to return to Chicago for Commencement.

 Los Angeles Internship

 This course supports your hands-on internship by offering valuable insight into work life balance, the expectations of the workplace, and what your next step should be upon completion of the internship.

 The Los Angeles Speakers Series gives you the opportunity to meet today’s movers and shakers in an intimate setting as they talk about their personal path to success and their work.
 It will also provide opportunities to network with industry professionals.

 The most important part of any successful career is the ability to present ideas clearly.
 This course will examine how entertainment professionals pitch their stories, and provide students with tools to present their own creative work.
 Students will engage in repetitive pitching of various types and lengths before an audience.